Conformal bandits: bringing statistical validity and reward efficiency under weak arm separability: Small-Gap Regime Case Study: Conformal Bandits for Portfolio Allocation

-where $\Sigma_j$ is the covariance matrix of asset returns at time $t_j$, and $R_j^\top W_j$ represents the expected portfolio return. \end{itemize} At each rebalancing period $t_k$, the agent selects an arm $A_j \in \mathcal{A} = \{W_j^{\mathrm{SA}}, W_j^{\mathrm{EW}}, W_j^{\mathrm{MV}}\}$ and generates a stochastic reward $Y_{a_j,j} = a_j^\top R_j$, representing the realised return of the portfolio selected at period $t_j$.
 All portfolios are constructed using a set of diversified exchange-traded funds (ETFs) that span multiple asset classes and economic sectors, including commodities, health care, technology, real estate, and both equity and fixed-income markets.
 Table~\ref{tab:etfs} summarises the ETFs used in the portfolio constructions and highlights the corresponding asset classes.
 We consider daily data from January 2018 to February 2025, publicly available from Yahoo Finance (Github repository: \url{https://github.com/simonecuonzo/Conformal-bandits}).
+Descriptive statistics of the data are provided in Table~\ref{tab:arm_logreturn_statistics}.

 \begin{remark} In this work, aligned with existing literature~\citep{shen_wang_jiang_zha2015, shen_wang2016_portfolio_blending, huo_fu2017_riskaware, fujishima_nakagawa2022, hu2025multi}, we focus on bandit policies operating under a partial-information framework where only the selected arm's reward is observed.
-However, in practice, for the problem at hand, all policies can also be deployed in a full-information setting, where at each round $t$ the agent observes all arm rewards, not only that of the selected arm.
+However, in practice, for the problem at hand, all conformalized policies can also be deployed in a full-information setting, where at each round $t$ the agent observes all arm rewards, not only that of the selected arm.
 In this scenario, exploration becomes less critical since its fundamental role is learning about under-explored arms, rendering the randomised CP-bandit version in Eq.~\eqref{eq: rand_CP} of limited practical benefit.
 In principle, access to complete reward information should lead to important improvements over the standard partial-information setting.
-A dedicated investigation, reported in the Appendix \ref{app:full_information}, shows no substantial gains under the stationary \ref{eq:cp_ucb}, aligning with existing work~\citep{botosan2024optimal}.
-Nonetheless, when more sophisticated regime-aware CP policies are considered (see Section~\ref{sec: app_HMM}), the gain is more relevant.
-Operating under full-information may come at the cost of increased computational burden, as incorporating all available rewards requires additional processing at each round.
+A dedicated investigation for the CP extensions, reported in the Appendix \ref{app:full_information}, shows no substantial gains, aligning with existing work~\citep{botosan2024optimal}.
+We also note that operating under full-information may come at the cost of increased computational burden, as incorporating all available rewards requires additional processing at each round.
 A natural question, therefore, is whether the performance gains justify the higher computational requirements.

 \end{remark}